georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 ## Hey, wait a minute...

 What have we just done?
-It seams that we have take the [Cauchy sequences](https://en.wikipedia.org/wiki/Cauchy_sequence) and turned those sequences into numbers themselves... or entities?
+It seams that we have taken the [Cauchy sequences](https://en.wikipedia.org/wiki/Cauchy_sequence) and turned those sequences into numbers themselves... or entities?
 Is that all there is to it?

 Well, yes, in part.